LukeSmithxyz/based.cooking/content/french-toast.md

 2. Take your two eggs and crack them into a bowl together.
 3. Pour milk in the bowl with the eggs.
 4. Break the yolks and stir the eggs and milk well with a beater until it's a smooth, yellow liquid.
-5. Dip one side of bread into the bowl, making sure the liquid gets into all of the surface area of that side.
+5. Dip one side of bread into the bowl, making sure the liquid gets into all the surface area of that side.
 6. Immediately bring the side back up and scrape off any access liquid on the side with a butter knife.
 7. Repeat steps 5-6, but for the other side of the bread.
 8. Drop into the hot pan.
 9. Cook both sides until golden brown, then plop onto a plate.
 10. Repeat steps 5 to 9 until you have cooked all of your bread.
-11. Drench french toast stack in Maple syrup (Optional)
+11. Drench French toast stack in Maple syrup (Optional)